 - Over 96% of sexual trafficking involves girls and women.

 - About 12 million girls under the age of 18 get married every year.

 - Women have 75% of men’s legal rights, on average.

 Gender Inequality in the World Statistics Everyone Should Know

 Gender inequality is a topic that concerns all of us, and many know nothing more except that we are not treated equally.
-This is why we will now quickly list the most important, basic information you should be aware of when it comes to this topic.

 The report also states that the areas with the most significant gaps are political empowerment and the economy.

 2. The 2020 WE Forum’s report on gender equality in education statistics shows a reduction in the gender gap, which is still unlikely to be filled in 99.5 years.

 On a brighter note, the same consecutive report from the WE Forum provides us with slightly more positive gender inequality statistics for 2020.
 The numbers are still discouraging, but at least there’s some improvement.

 Note that 153 countries were included in the report, which took four aspects of gender parity into account: